Set up a SFTP Server on SUSE Linux Enterprise Server

 First we need to configure SSH, so open the /etc/ssh/sshd_config file.
 By default the subsystem SFTP part will looks like this on SLES15 SP6.

-To tell OpenSSH to lock user’s from a specific group, I will create here a group named sftp, for which user’s inside this group, should be locked aka chrooted to a specific folder.
+To tell OpenSSH to lock users from a specific group, I will later create a user group named sftp for which all users who are member of should be locked aka chrooted to a specific folder.

 So adjust the /etc/ssh/sshd_config file as follows.